mmmanyfold/copa-services/README.md

 # SMS_ONBOARD

-## AWS λ service for onboarding new members via sms.
+## AWS λ service for on-boarding new members via sms.
 Integrates with PowerBase DB.

 ### Deploy